Elijahrane/matryoshka/README.md

 # Matryoshka
 Not accepting contributions.
-This repository after a425aeb9226fafaaf8a4f5d76b4b3e7d08ed4b12 only includes code changes.
+This repository after a425aeb9226fafaaf8a4f5d76b4b3e7d08ed4b12 only includes code changes that are subject to AGPL, and any new assets under a sharealike license.

 ## License